The Importance of Believing in Yourself

 For some reason, Dr. Nelson and Myth Nimson, the occupational therapist who sat in on all our sessions, could not understand why saying stuff like the above to me — and just simply my having to deal with psychiatrists in the first place — would stress me out.
 I snapped at them a few times after being offended, or when sessions drifted into the stress that built up because I would imagine telling them off but never being able to get through to them.
-This kind of thinking sometimes caused my mind to direct my anger toward my Master.
+This kind of thinking sometimes caused my mind to direct my anger toward God.

 This guy seemed to know, however, why this would stress me out:

 No psychiatrist has ever said anything remotely similar to me.